-I/O fencing is required on client-only nodes without reset capability in order to protect data integrity of the filesystems in the cluster.
+I/O fencing is required on client-only nodes without reset capability in order to protect the data integrity of the filesystems in the cluster.

 You should use the admin account when configuring I/O fencing.
 On a Brocade switch running 4.x.x.x or later firmware, modify the admin account to restrict it to a single telnet session.
-For details, see the release notes.
+For details, see the CXFS Administration Guide for SGI InfiniteStorage.